 Eating more vitamin B

-Vitamin B is found in a variety of foods and not getting enough vitamin B can have dangerous side effects.
+Vitamin B is found in a variety of foods and not getting enough can have dangerous side effects.
 Eat more of these foods to ensure you are getting the vitamin B you need to stay healthy:

 - Leafy green vegetables